Dementia is not something that just happens to people as they get older. It is caused by different diseases.

 Stay active and try not to spend too long sitting down.

-If you think someone you know may have dementia, encourage them to go to see their doctor.
+If you think someone you know may have dementia, encourage them to see their doctor.

 The doctor will check what might be causing their problems.
 Sometimes, the person might be sent to a second doctor who can tell them if they have dementia.
 You can go with your relative or friend if they ask you to.

-If the doctor says anything you’re not sure about, speak up and ask them to explain.
+If the doctor says anything you’re not sure about, you can ask them to explain.